SushmithaThangappa/git_integration_formula1/README.md

+**Formula 1 Analytics Pipeline Project**

 **Project Description**

 This project implements an end-to-end data engineering solution for analyzing and reporting on Formula 1 motor racing data using Azure Databricks and Azure Data Lake.
-The solution demonstrates core principles of cloud data engineering, focusing on secure data access, automation, and visualization.
+The solution demonstrates core principles of cloud data engineering, focusing on secure data access, automation, dynamic parameterization, and visualization
 **Key Features**

 **1. Secure and Simplified Data Access**